 List of Common Cooking Spices

 Cooking spices are an important thing to stock up on in any kitchen.
-They add so much flavor to recipes of all kinds–truly the only way to make amazing food!
+Along with cooking herbs, they add so much flavor to recipes of all kinds–truly the only way to make amazing food!

 This essential list of spices includes all the best ones you need to have on hand to use over and over again, as well as a few extras that you might not need as often.
 Even better, I’m explaining every spice, what it tastes like, where it comes from, and how to use it.